Maplebrook School: Campus and facilities

 Maplebrook is situated in the foothills of the Berkshire Mountains approximately 90 mi north of New York City.
 The school consists of twenty-nine buildings in addition to tennis courts, a swimming pool and athletic fields spread throughout the campus.

 Academic facilities

 The academic complex contains seventeen classrooms, including a science laboratory, a home and consumer economics classroom, and two computer resource centers.
-The computer resource centers are fully equipped with new computers, printers, CD-ROM players, and computer projection for large-group instruction.
+The computer resource centers are fully equipped with new computers, printers, CD-ROM drives, and computer projection for large-group instruction.
 The facilities also include a bookstore, horticulture lab, woodworking shop and a library containing more than 7,000 volumes.
 In addition, there are several tutoring rooms, and offices for psychologists, speech and language therapists, chaplains, nurse, and other administrative personnel in addition to a student center, mail room, and a school store.

 Athletic facilities

 Outdoor facilities include tennis courts, basketball courts, a horse-back riding facility, and athletic fields for soccer, field hockey, and other team sports.
 In addition to the gymnasium, the campus boasts of a weight and fitness center and an indoor heated pool.